 But if you’ve got an image editor like GIMP, you can change the resolution of your image file and have it print more clearly.
 It will probably print out smaller than you see it on-screen (how much will depend on the specific monitor you’re using) but that’s an inescapable consequence of the difference between screen and print resolution – more on that later if you’re interested!

 The Quick Guide to Change DPI in GIMP

-Here’s how you can change the DPI of your image in GIMP:
+Here’s how you can change the image resolution in GIMP:

 Step 1: Open the Image menu and select Scale Image.